 Bring a positive attitude; it’s contagious.

-Call to tell the person you're bringing their favorite food and the time you're coming.
+Cook a favorite meal.
 Bring disposable containers so they won’t worry about returns.

 Weep with the patient when they weep.
 Laugh when they laugh.
 Don’t be afraid to share these emotions.

 You don't have to talk.
 Sitting silently together can be a comfort to others.

 Take care of the patient’s children.
 They may need time to be alone with their loved one.
 The children may also need a short break.

 Take the patient out for a pleasure trip, but know their limitations.

 Ask the patient if they need transportation to the doctor or the store.